Katzeee/GAMES101-Assignments/README.md

 The pure assignments of GAMES101.

-All of my work will be done on other branchs, so the master branch is a clean version, you can just fork it and do it by yourself.
+All of my work will be completed on different branches, so the master branch remains untouched and clean.
+You can simply fork it and proceed with your own work.

+## About env config
-> About env config: I'm using archlinux, so just use yay to install every missing lib like qt5-base, vtk, hdf, fmt, opencv, eigen.
+I'm using archlinux, so just used yay to install every missing lib like qt5-base, vtk, hdf, fmt, opencv, eigen.